tribolil/afasimakker/README.md

 The template for this application was cloned from the repository via https://github.com/openai/openai-assistants-quickstart and modified.

 ## Summary
-The template was modified to allow users to access different assistants via the home page.
+The template was modified to allow users to access different assistants via the home page, as seen below.

-Home page:
 ![Skærmbillede (176)](https://github.com/user-attachments/assets/34bee224-e725-43f7-94b9-4fd3da91bdbd)

 The five different categories have been created to target to train different aspects of language in Danish, however can also reply in other languages because of the model being multilingual.